Deve-Lite/MyPrintiverse-App/README.md

 ***Backend***

 Project had working backend written in node.js.
-Yet unfortunetly backend wasn't well tested.
+Yet unfortunetly backend wasn't well tested with app.
+(Made by <a href="https://github.com/dredziasty">Kamil Pasternak</a>)

 ### Built With